 For example, Jack and Jill develop a relationship and decide to live together.
 They both own houses but it is agreed that Jill will sell her house and move in with Jack.
-Jill sells her house and with the proceeds of sale pay off Jack’s mortgage.
+Jill sells her house and with the proceeds of sale pays off Jack’s mortgage.
 However, nothing is ever put into writing and Jack’s property remains in his sole name.
 The relationship later breaks down and Jack tells Jill to leave and refuses to give her money back.

-Most land is acquired either by sale and purchase, or by gift or inheritance.
-However, people can also acquire land or an interest in land by what is known as “Adverse Possession” or “Squatters Rights”.
-In order to obtain land or an interest in land in this manner you must show that you have used land for a specified period and in a particular manner.
-You must show that you have used or occupied the land without right or permission, in an open manner, and treated it as your own.
-If, after the specified period of time (which depends upon the type of right that you are claiming) no steps have been taken by the owner of the land to evict you then you can apply to the land registry to have your interest registered.
+Most land is acquired by sale and purchase, or by gift or inheritance.
+However, people can also acquire land, or an interest in land, by Adverse Possession or Squatters Rights.
+To obtain land, or an interest in land, in this way you must show that you have used it for a specified period and in a particular manner.
+You must show you have used or occupied the land without right or permission, in an open manner, and treated it as your own.
+If, after the specified period of time (which depends upon the type of right that you are claiming), no steps are taken by the owner of the land to evict you, then you can apply to the land registry to have your interest registered.

 Often an application for adverse possession will be opposed.
 If so, the case will need to be proven by providing statements in the first instance.
 These will be filed with the tribunal, which will list the application for a formal hearing, where evidence will be heard and cross examined.
 The applicant must prove that, on the balance of probabilities, he or she has occupied the land for the requisite period of time and in the requisite manner.